dburles/mystical/readme.md

 #### CSS Prop

 This is the primary method of applying styles to components and elements.
 Aside from regular styles it supports [nested @ rules](https://developer.mozilla.org/en-US/docs/Web/CSS/At-rule) and [pseudo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) but _not_ nesting.
+Vendor prefixes are added automatically.

 ```js
 // Example theme: